NichoMan26/FPlanner/README.md

-# FPlanner
+# FamilyPlanner
-App for family managment
+App for family management